microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/educationsubmissionresource.md

 ---
 title: "educationSubmissionResource resource type"
-description: "A wrapper around a resource for use on a submission.
-The wrapper adds a pointer to the assignment resource if this was copied from the assignment.  "
+description: "A wrapper around a resource for use on a submission."
 author: "sharad-sharma-msft"
 localization_priority: Normal
 ms.prod: "education"